mighty-gerbils/gerbil/doc/guide/intro.md

 ```
 Similarly to `import`, `export` also supports macros, which can
 be defined with `defsyntax-for-export`.
-An usual export macro is `except-out`, provided by the prelude:
+A common export macro is `except-out`, provided by the prelude:
 ```scheme
 (export (except-out #t display-exception))
 ```